deckgo/deckdeckgo/utils/editor/README.md

 # DeckDeckGo - Editor

-Types for the [DeckDeckGo] editor.
+Utils and types for the [DeckDeckGo] editor and its providers.

 ## License